 In June 2011 we travelled to newly post-revolution Tunisia – where the Arab Spring had first started.
-We were playing at electronic culture festival FEST, being held at the Acropolium de Carthage – the incredible gothic cathedral in the ancient part of the capital city Tunis.
-Involving themselves in the Orchestra of Samples, the festival arranged for us to do some recordings with local musicians outside the Acropolium, filming them for later sampling.
+We were playing at electronic culture festival E-FEST, being held at the Acropolium de Carthage – the incredible gothic cathedral in the ancient part of the capital city Tunis.
+The festival arranged for us to do some recordings with local musicians, right outside the Acropolium.

-Second was ethnomusicologist Hamdi Makhlouf playing Oud – which is a pear-shaped fretless stringed instrument, similar to a Lute, again mostly used in North African and Middle Eastern music.
+Second to be recorded was ethnomusicologist Hamdi Makhlouf playing Oud – the pear-shaped fretless stringed instrument, similar to a Lute – again mostly used in North African and Middle Eastern music.
 He teaches at Tunis University, formally the Institute of Higher Studies of Tunis and has been collaborating with experimental Amercian electronic artist Kevin Blechdom and performing with Hungarian singer Váczi Eszter.

-Third and last was music teacher Zouhheir Gouja, from the band Tunisian band Yinna, playing Gombri – a North African stringed instrument that’s often been said to be the original bass instrument, it’s ‘bassy’ sound comes from having it’s strings played over a large hollow wood ‘drum’ (if you had six hands, you could easily play drum ‘n’ and bass on just this one instrument!!).
+Third and last to be recorded was music teacher Zouhheir Gouja, from the Tunisian band Yinna, playing Gombri – a North African stringed instrument that’s often been said to be the original bass instrument, it’s ‘bassy’ sound comes from having it’s strings played over a large hollow wood ‘drum’.